JDNafz/weekend-sql-to-do-list/README.md

 ## Developer Notes

-PARAGRAPH
+This project was satisfying to work through and a new challenge to expand my front end knowledge to start making use of bootstrap and minimal SCSS.
+I look forward to learning more and developing more specific styling options.
+In the future if I'm able to dedicate more time to this project I would love to implement more modules for some of the calculations of time, and further develop the timestamp feature to neatly include the date.

 ## Acknowledgement
 This was an assignment for [Prime Digital Academy](www.primeacademy.io).
-Thank you for guiding me on my software development journey.
+Thank you for guiding me as part of the Jade cohort on my software development journey.